rev-net/memo/pitch.md

 # Revnets
 Add value => grow revenue => become wealthy together.

-> _This memo will quickly give context to the problem at hand, how revnets are positioned to play a role in shaping the future, and the specifics of how you are invited to participate._
+> _This memo makes the case for revnets.
+It will quickly give context to the problem at hand, how revnets are positioned to play a role in shaping the future, and the specifics of how you are invited to participate._

 ## Contents
 1. [TLDR](#tldr)